cs2113-s23/cs2113-s23.github.io/j-units/J2-Polymorphism-Abstract-Classes.md

 ```
 Hopefully you see that what this program does is instantiate two points [(3,4) and (5,2)], and then randomly choose one of the two and assign reference `u` to point to it.
 You run this program and you might see `3 4` printed out.
 Run it again, and you might see `5 2` instead.
 It's random.

 Now, recall that inheritance is supposed to give us an "is-a" relationship, as in "an object of type `LabPoint` is-a `Point`.
-If that's true, then the variable `u` should be able to point to a `LabPoint` just as much as it can point to a `Poin`.
+If that's true, then the variable `u` should be able to point to a `LabPoint` just as much as it can point to a `Point`.
 So let's try it.
 The following program, `Ex2.java`, is just like the earlier program, except that the second `Point` `w` we instantiate is actually the `LabPoint` (5,2) with label "A", rather than just the plain-ol' `Point` (5,2).
 The code compiles, which certainly proves that the compiler is at peace with the prospect of the variable `u` referencing a `LabPoint` rather than a plain-ol' `Point`.

 ```java
 import java.util.*;